Bibliome/alvisnlp/docs/reference/module/TabularProjector.md

- *TabularProjector* creates an annotation for each matched key and adds these annotations to the layer specified by <a href="#targetLayerName" class="param">targetLayerName</a> .
+ *TabularProjector* creates an annotation for each matched key and adds these annotations to the layer specified by <a href="#targetLayer" class="param">targetLayer</a> .
 The created annotations will have features that correspond to the entry columns.
 Feature keys are specified by <a href="#valueFeatures" class="param">valueFeatures</a> .
 For instance if <a href="#valueFeatures" class="param">valueFeatures</a> is *[a,b,c]* , then each annotation will have three features named *a* , *b* and *c* with the respective values of the entry's first, second and third columns.
 A feature name left blank in <a href="#valueFeatures" class="param">valueFeatures</a> will not create a feature.
 Thus, in order to drop the first column of the entry, <a href="#valueFeatures" class="param">valueFeatures</a> should be *[,b,c]* .
 In addition, the created annotations will have the constant features specified in <a href="#constantAnnotationFeatures" class="param">constantAnnotationFeatures</a> .

 If <a href="#trieSource" class="param">trieSource</a> is specified, then *TabularProjector* assumes that the file contains a compiled version of the dictionary.
 In this case <a href="#dictFile" class="param">dictFile</a> is not read.